Ulster Special Constabulary: Formation

 The Ulster Special Constabulary was formed against the background of conflict over Irish independence and the partition of Ireland.

 The 1919–21 Irish War of Independence, saw the Irish Republican Army (IRA) launch a guerrilla campaign in pursuit of Irish independence.
 Unionists in Ireland's northeast were vehemently against this campaign and against Irish independence.
 However, once it became apparent that the British government was committed to implementing Dominion Status for all of Ireland outside Ulster in response to Sinn Féin's demands, which were far more radical than those of the defunct Irish Parliamentary Party, Unionists in most of the province of Ulster directed their energies into the partition of Ireland by the creation of Northern Ireland as an autonomous region in the United Kingdom.
 The new region would consist of two thirds of Ulster, the six counties that Unionists could control.
 The other three counties (Donegal, Monaghan, and Cavan) had disproportionately Catholic and nationalist majorities and would become part of the Irish Free State.
 Partition was enacted by the British Parliament in the Government of Ireland Act 1920.

 Two main factors were behind the formation of the Ulster Special Constabulary.
 One was the desire of Unionists, led by Sir James Craig (then a junior minister in the British Government, and later the Prime Minister of Northern Ireland), that the apparatus of government and security should be placed in their hands long before Northern Ireland was formally established.

 A second reason was that violence in the north was increasing after the summer of 1920.
 The IRA began extending attacks to the Royal Irish Constabulary (RIC), RIC barracks, and revenue offices in Northern Ireland.
 There had been serious rioting between Catholics and Protestants in Derry in May and June and in Belfast in July, which had left up to 40 people dead.
-(See The Troubles in Northern Ireland (1920–1922) and Timeline of the Irish War of Independence.)